Welcome to the privacy notice of Communications Infrastructure Networks Limited (CIN).

 14 – Use of marks

-You are not permitted to use this mark or any other registered or unregistered mark used by us hem without our approval.
+You are not permitted to use any mark or any other registered or unregistered mark used by us without our approval.